treehouses/treehouses.github.io/pages/blog/20190831-newfeature.md

 Now instead of your command being just `treehouses temperature` it can now also be `treehouses temperature fahrenheit` or `treehouses temperature kelvin`

-## Step 3:  The 4 Files That Must Be Added/Modified in the Cli Repo
+## Step 3:  The 4 Files That Must Be Added/Modified in the cli Repo

 You will now add/modify these 4 files to your branch of the cli repo.
 Remember to only make changes to your own branch and make sure you are on it before pushing these changes.